Search the audit log in the Security & Compliance Center

 User and admin activity in Microsoft Forms

-Be sure to read the following items before you start searching the Office 365 audit log.
+Be sure to read the following items before you start searching the audit log.

 We're in the process of turning on auditing by default.
 Until then, you can turn it on as previously described.

-When an audited activity is performed by a user or admin, an audit record is generated and stored in the Office 365 audit log for your organization.
-The length of time that an audit record is retained (and searchable in the audit log) depends on your Office 365 subscription, and specifically the type of the license that is assigned to a specific user.
+When an audited activity is performed by a user or admin, an audit record is generated and stored in the audit log for your organization.
+The length of time that an audit record is retained (and searchable in the audit log) depends on your Office 365 or Microsoft 365 Enterprise subscription, and specifically the type of the license that is assigned to specific users.

 Even when mailbox auditing on by default is turned on, you might notice that mailbox audit events for some users aren't found in audit log searches in the Security & Compliance Center or via the Office 365 Management Activity API.
 For more information, see More information about mailbox audit logging.

-If you want to turn off audit log search in Office 365 for your organization, you can run the following command in remote PowerShell connected to your Exchange Online organization:
+If you want to turn off audit log search for your organization, you can run the following command in remote PowerShell connected to your Exchange Online organization:

 Set-AdminAuditLogConfig -UnifiedAuditLogIngestionEnabled $false